MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/change-certificates-expiration-date.md

 - If the EDITF_ATTRIBUTEENDDATE bit is enabled in the policy module's EditFlags registry value, the validity period specified through the request attributes (ExpirationDate:Date or ValidityPeriod:Years\nValidityPeriodUnits:1)

 > [!NOTE]
->
-> - The ExpirationDate:Date syntax was not supported until Windows Server 2008.
-> - For a stand-alone CA, no templates are processed.
+- For a stand-alone CA, no templates are processed.
 Therefore, the template validity period does not apply.

 ## The expiration date of the CA certificate